anoophp777/spring-webflux-jaegar-log4j2/README.md

 [https://www.jaegertracing.io/docs/1.8/getting-started/#migrating-from-zipkin](https://www.jaegertracing.io/docs/1.8/getting-started/#migrating-from-zipkin)

+Sleuth also supports OpenTracing, provided OpenTracing API's are on the classpath.

 So, I have configured my Spring Boot app to use Sleuth + Zipkin and configured the "spring.zipkin.base-url" to send data to Jaeger's Zipkin collector.
+I've OpenTracing APIs on the classpath which seeing which sleuth will autoconfigure OpenTracing using Brave.

 ### Pre-Requisites: